Why Walid Regragui Will Not Take Black Stars Job After Otto Addo's Exit

 Renard and Appiah emerge as key contenders

-With Regragui effectively out of the picture, the focus tilts towards Herve Renard.
+With Regragui effectively out of the picture, the focus tilts towards Hervé Renard.

 According to Ghanasoccernet, the French coach is reportedly close to leaving his current role in Saudi Arabia.
-If that happens, he could become a serious candidate for the Black Stars job.

-Renard is well respected in African football and has long been linked with Ghana.
-He previously worked as part of Claude Le Roy’s technical team during Le Roy’s spell in charge of the Black Stars between 2006 and 2008.
+He previously worked as part of Claude Le Roy’s technical team during the spell in charge of the Black Stars between 2006 and 2008.

 Read also

-Kwesi Appiah also remains firmly in the conversation.
 The former Ghana coach is admired within both the GFA and government circles, largely due to his familiarity with the team and his previous success in the role across two spells.

 With more than 600 applications received, the GFA has a wide pool of candidates to assess.